Cát Bà Island: Goals of the national park

 The first purpose is conservation, and the park is primarily committed to protecting the nature and wildlife in the archipelago.
 The second purpose is scientific research, and the third purpose is to promote eco-tourism and environmental education.
-A fourth priority is to increase the economic development of the small communities living in the buffer zones of the national park through eco-tourism and conservation programs, that balance both conservation and economic goals.
+A fourth priority is to increase economic development in the small communities living in the buffer zones of the national park through an eco-tourism and conservation program that balances conservation and financial goals.

 Biodiversity

-Besides its natural environment, the park is home to a high number of species.
-There are 1,561 recorded species of flora found in the park, from 186 families, including 406 species of woody plants, 661 medicinal plants, and 196 edible plants.
+In addition to its natural environment, the park is home to many species.
+There are 1,561 recorded species of flora in the park, from 186 families, including 406 woody plants, 661 medicinal plants, and 196 edible plants.
 The fauna on the island consists of 279 species, including 53 mammal species from 18 families, and 23 Endangered and Critically Endangered species.

 There are 160 bird species, 66 species of reptiles and amphibians, and 274 species of insects from 79 different families.
-Aquatically, there are 900 sea fish, 178 species of coral, 7 species of sea snakes, 4 species of sea turtles, and 21 species of seaweed found throughout the archipelago.
+Aquatically, there are 900 sea fish, 178 species of coral, seven species of sea snakes, four species of sea turtles, and 21 species of seaweed found throughout the archipelago.

 Langurs

 The Cat Ba langur (Trachypithecus poliocephalus), or golden-headed langur, is endemic to Cat Ba Island and is one of the most endangered primates in the world.
-The langurs' population numbers, which used to be between 2,400 and 2,700, dwindled to as low as only 53 langurs in 2000 due to poaching for traditional medicine and habitat fragmentation caused by human development.
+The langur population, which had been between 2,400 and 2,700, dwindled to as few as 53 in 2000 due to poaching for traditional medicine and habitat fragmentation caused by human development.

 Today, there are approximately 68 langurs left in the wild.
-The langur population and its habitat is monitored by the Cat Ba Langur Conservation Project (CBLCP), a German-based NGO that works in close cooperation with the national park staff and the local governments on Cat Ba Island and in Hai Phong province, especially the Department of Agriculture and Rural Development in Hai Phong, to protect the langur, its habitat, and to help conserve the biodiversity and environmental integrity of the entire Cat Ba Archipelago. difficulties the project has faced in the past and will face going forward.
-The CBLCP is an in situ conservation project, meaning the project works to protect both the animal and its habitat (there are no plans to put the langurs in zoos).
-This means that by taking efforts to preserve the langurs, the CBLCP, by protecting the natural environment of the archipelago, really works to preserve all the species found on the archipelago and to protect the overall health of the forest.
+The langur population and its habitat is monitored by the Cat Ba Langur Conservation Project (CBLCP), a German-based NGO that works in close cooperation with the national park staff and the local governments on Cat Ba Island and in Hai Phong province, especially the Department of Agriculture and Rural Development in Hai Phong, to protect the langur, its habitat, and to help conserve the biodiversity and environmental integrity of the entire Cat Ba Archipelago.
+Difficulties the project has faced in the past and will face going forward.
+The CBLCP is an 'in situ' conservation project, meaning it works to protect both the langurs and their habitat (there are no plans to put the langurs in zoos).
+This means that by taking efforts to preserve the langurs, the CBLCP, by protecting the natural environment of the archipelago, really works to maintain all the species found there and to protect the overall health of the forest.